Census 2016: More Canadians than ever living alone

 Mandarin and Cantonese remained the most common non-official languages spoken in Canadian homes last year.

-But, for the second consecutive census period, Tagalog (the language of the Philippines) was the fastest growing with the number of people who speak it rising by 35 per cent between 2011 and 2016.
+But, for the second consecutive census period, Tagalog (the language of the Philippines) was the fastest growing, with the number of people who speak it rising by 35 per cent between 2011 and 2016.
 The number of Arabic speakers climbed by 30 per cent during the same period, Farsi speakers rose by 26.7 per cent, Hindi speakers were up by 26.1 per cent and Urdu speakers were up 25 per cent.

 European languages, with the exception of Spanish, were down.

-Among Indigenous people in Canada, Cree was the most common– 83,985 people reported that they spoke Cree in their homes in 2016.
-That was followed by Inuktitut, Ojibway, Oji-Cree, Dene and Montagnais (Innu).
+Among Indigenous people in Canada, Cree was the most common – 83,985 people reported that they spoke Cree in their homes in 2016.
+That was followed by Inuktitut, Ojibway, Oji-Cree, Dene, and Montagnais (Innu).

-Interestingly, the number of people who reported that they spoke an Indigenous language at home was higher than the number who said it was their mother tongue, which reflects the growing interest in learning the languages spoken by Indigenous forebears.
+Interestingly, the number of people who reported that they spoke an Indigenous language at home was higher than the number who said it was their mother tongue, which reflects the growing interest in learning the languages spoken by Indigenous ancestors.

 Bilingualism grows

-There are more Canadians who say they are bilingual than at any point into Canadian history.
+There are more Canadians who say they are bilingual than at any point in Canadian history.

 Between 2011 and 2016, the English-French bilingualism rate rose from 17.5 per cent to 18 per cent.
 That climb occurred after a decade of levelling off.